Scully87/FAAST/README.md

 	  carriages of the train.
-	~ A passenger will touch in at the station and touch out at the destination station ~ Each carriage of a train can hold up to 40 passengers ~ Each train is made of a number of carriage
+	~ A passenger will touch in at the station and touch out at the destination station ~ Each carriage of a train can hold up to 40 passengers ~ Each train is made of a number of carriages

 BONUS